FidelElie/FiDev/apps/home/src/content/music/2019-02-27/jid-dicaprio-2.md

     favourite: false
 date: '2019-02-27T00:00:00.000Z'
 ---
-I feel like it has been a very good year for Dreamville, with Bas and Cole releasing some solid albums respectively.
-But they weren't the stand outs from the collective, no that accolade definitely must go to JID with one of the best rap albums of the year.
-It was pretty much fire throughout the project, great production,fire bars, a tasteful amount of features with great contributions from the likes of 6-lack, Joey and Cole.
+I feel like it has been a very good year for Dreamville, with Bas' :album[6sDQacCej53Q43vZF9PJ8i][Milky Way] and Cole's :album[4Wv5UAieM1LDEYVq5WmqDd][KOD] releasing some solid albums respectively.
+But they weren't the stand outs from the collective.
+No that accolade must go to JID with one of the best rap albums of the year.

+It was pretty much fire throughout the project, great production, fire bars, a tasteful amount of features with great contributions from the likes of 6-lack (6lack), Joey and Cole.
 And let us not forget some masterful performances from JID that put him easily in the top 10 of MCs.
 The album is a joy to listen to.
-Hopefully this will start a friendly rivalry with TDE, I just want the fire and collaborations to keep coming.
+Hopefully this will start a friendly rivalry with TDE, I just want the music and collaborations to keep coming.